Ultima Thule became the most distant object visited by a probe on January 1, with the New Horizons flyby.

 - Science and admiration

-It’s been years since I saw that picture used an example of medieval beliefs.
+It’s been years since I saw that picture used as an example of medieval beliefs.
 Maybe word got around that the illustration can’t be traced back further than Camille Flammarion’s 1888 “L’Atmosphère: Météorologie Populaire.”

 I’ll grant that the Flammarion picture seems to show ‘Biblical’ cosmology.
 Particularly “the mighty dome of heaven” in Psalms 150:1.
 The first Genesis creation story tells where the dome fits into God’s creation: